 But is more money always better?

-I’ve mentioned growing up on the lower-end of middle class before, so it is not unsurprising that I sometimes wonder how different my life would be now had my upbringing and early adulthood been more privileged — especially when I’m around my friends who enjoy the free education, free wedding, free downpayment combo.
+I’ve mentioned growing up on the lower-end of middle class before.
+I sometimes wonder how different my life would be now had my upbringing and early adulthood been more privileged.
+I feel this especially when I’m around my friends who enjoy the free education, free wedding, free downpayment triple threat from mom & dad.

 My childhood and early twenties are, for the most part, marked by scarcity.
 I grew up almost exclusively in hand-me-downs and didn’t join any school sports or extra-curricular until high school because the expense was too high.
 I started working part-time at 14 because it was the easiest way to afford the luxuries of a cellphone and new clothes.